benzen/NIL/README.md

 Missing parts
 -----------------

 At the moment it's a simple js file.
-* I'd like to be able to call from cli as shown in the Usage section.
+* when using CLI interface, i'd like to be able to _save_ connection string, in a file or environnement in order to reuse it without typing it
 * I'd like to be able to call this from grunt

 Thanks
 -----------